ANL-CESAR/RSBench/README.txt

 	-t <threads>

 		Sets the number of OpenMP threads to run.
-By default, MDBench will run with 1 thread per hardware core.
+By default, MultiBench will run with 1 thread per hardware core.
 If the architecture supports hyperthreading, multiple threads will be run per core.